Tencent/rapidjson/readme.md

 To build the tests and examples:

 1. Obtain [premake4](http://industriousone.com/premake/download).
-2. Copy premake4 executable to RapidJSON/build (or system path)
+2. Copy premake4 executable to RapidJSON/build (or system path).
-3. Run `rapidjson/build/premake.bat` on Windows, `RapidJSON/build/premake.sh` on Linux or other platforms
+3. Run `rapidjson/build/premake.bat` on Windows, `RapidJSON/build/premake.sh` on Linux or other platforms.
-4. On Windows, build the solution at `rapidjson/build/vs2008/` or `/vs2010/`
+4. On Windows, build the solution at `rapidjson/build/vs2008/` or `/vs2010/`.
-5. On other platforms, run GNU make at `rapidjson/build/gmake/` (e.g., `make -f test.make config=release32`; `make -f example.make config=debug32`)
+5. On other platforms, run GNU make at `rapidjson/build/gmake/` (e.g., `make -f test.make config=release32`; `make -f example.make config=debug32`).
-6. On success, the executable are generated at `rapidjson/bin`
+6. On success, the executable are generated at `rapidjson/bin`.

 To build the [Doxygen](http://doxygen.org) documentation: